jmari/iPharo/README.md

 # JupyterTalk
 Basic Pharo Smaltalk kernel for Jupyter.
-This project is implemented on Pharo 6.1 64 bits and Mac Os X.
+This project is implemented on Pharo 6.1 64 bits and test it on Ubuntu Linux and Mac Os X.
 It uses ZeroMQ ported from <a href="http://smalltalkhub.com/#!/~panuw/zeromq">zeromq</a> project to uFFI.
 Roassal integration supported.
 Main branch in this repository is in active development.
 TO-DO:
 - Review display API.
 Done
+- Autocomplete...in progress
-- Widgets support.
+- Widgets support...
 - Tests...
 - Improve ZeroMQ API.
 - Installation procedure.
 - 32 bits version?
 ZMQ is 64 a bits library on Mac Os.

-This project is also hosted in Smalltalkhub repository <a href="http://smalltalkhub.com/#!/~jmari/JupyterTalk">JupyterTalk</a>.<br/>
+This project is also hosted in Smalltalkhub repository <a href="http://smalltalkhub.com/#!/~jmari/JupyterTalk">JupyterTalk</a> but it's out of date<br/>
 There you are a few examples on using jupiterTalk.
  - <a href="http://htmlpreview.github.com/?https://github.com/jmari/JupyterTalk/blob/master/Tutorial1_BasicStatistics.html"> Tutorial  1 - basic statistics</a>
   - <a href="http://htmlpreview.github.com/?https://github.com/jmari/JupyterTalk/blob/master/tensorflow.html"> Tutorial 2 - tensorflow </a>